McLaren 720S coupe review

 The needs of today’s driver have been well and truly embraced, with a clear, portrait-orientated central infotainment display that offers a wealth of driver-configurable information.
 It also allows access to the many ways you can customise the way the car is set up, while specific settings are displayed on the dashboard so as to minimise the time your eyes spend away from the road.

 Yet, for all the clever equipment and top-drawer materials, it’s the way the 720S rides that most imparts a feeling of luxury.
-While track time underlines just much clever development the suspension has been through, the way the car glides on motorways renders it in bold.
+While track time underlines much of the clever development the suspension has been through, the way the car glides on motorways makes it very easy to live with.

 A journey back from Silverstone with the cruise control set to 70mph and a favourite album playing will be as much a joy as all those incredible lap times you’ve put in on the circuit.